zdeluna/capstone-project/server/README.md

 content - The content of the message

 Requires a valid token of a user that is a participant of the challenge

+## Update a challenge

+### POST /challenges/:id

+#### Parameters:

+id - The id of the challenge

+#### Body Parameters: All optional

+name - The name of the challenge

+start_date - The start date of the challenge MM-DD-YYYY

+activity - The type of activity

+measurement - The unit of measurement to measure activity

+duration - The number of days of the challenge

+## Update the activity total of a participant

+### PATCH /challenges/:challengeID/participants/:participantID

+#### Parameters:

+challengeID - The id of the challenge

+participantID - The id of the participant

+#### Body Parameters: Required

+activity - The total amount of the participant in the challenge